 Spotify Connect lets you push a button to control the music between your Spotify Connect enabled devices.
-While playing a song, you can switch playback from your smart-phone, tablet, Desktop or even to a Connect enabled speaker.
+While playing a song, you can switch playback from your smart-phone, tablet, Desktop or even to a Connect enabled radio.

-- 1. Ensure your speaker is switched on. - Make sure that both your speaker and Apple iOS / Android device are connected to the same network and that you have downloaded the latest Spotify app to your device. - 3.
-Simply open Spotify on your Apple iOS / Android device and tap the Spotify Connect icon (1) on the play screen.
-When the Spotify app has identified other devices that are compatible with Connect, the Connect icon will be shown with a circle.
-When another device is playing, the Spotify Connect icon will be become green.
-Tapping the Connect icon will show a list of Connect enabled devices and allow remote control of the volume. - To select your speaker choose R1 on the Spotify Connect devices screen.
+- 1. Ensure your speaker is switched on and connected to your network. - 2.
+Make sure that both your speaker and Apple iOS / Android device are connected to the same network and that you have downloaded the latest Spotify app on your device. - Simply open the Spotify app on your Apple iOS / Android device and choose a track or playlist.
+When the Spotify app has identified other devices that are compatible with Spotify Connect, the Spotify Connect icon () will be shown with the text 'Devices available'.

+Tap the Spotify Connect icon (1) or the 'Devices available' text to show a list of Spotify Connect enabled devices to which you can transfer the playing of the music.

+4. To select your speaker choose R1 on the Spotify Connect devices screen.
 You are now ready to play music through your speaker using Spotify Connect.
+The Spotify app will also allow remote control of the volume and track selection.